 It is absolutely understandable if you feel more comfortable speaking in your native language rather than English.
-Law terminology is hard to master, and the whole process could get even complicated if you are missing good communication with your legal representative.
-One of the solutions is to ask your lawyer if there is any option to work with a lawyer fluent in your native language.
-Just for the record, the Sverdloff Law Group can easily provide you a native speaker of the Russian language, since its members helped establish the American Association of Russian-Speaking Attorneys.
+Law terminology is hard to master, and the whole process could get even more complicated if you are missing good communication with your legal representative.
+One of the solutions is to ask your lawyer if there is an option to work with a lawyer fluent in your native language.
+Just for the record, Sverdloff Law Group can easily provide you a native speaker of the Russian language, since its members helped establish the American Association of Russian-Speaking Attorneys.

 Don’t hesitate to ask about the estimated costs and payment plan.
 Your lawyer should clearly explain to you everything regarding the fixed fees, its hourly rate, visas and permit costs, and other possible extra expenses that might come up, such as courier, copies of documentation or translation, or DNA test when there is a case based on family-immigration.
 You should also determine your responsibilities for paying any of the government filings.

 The fees may vary if your case is an intensive and demanding one and if there must be engaged more paralegals and legal assistants who will help your lawyer in solving your case.
 This is an additional reason why you should ask your lawyer for a detailed explanation of your costs.

 It is highly desirable that this financial plan contains the dynamics of payment, or in other words, how often you will be billed and how your payment will be done and finished.